Keyboard shortcuts

 # Dry run - collect without submitting

-./radar-agent test --deployment redis-prod --dry-run
+./radar-collector test --deployment redis-prod --dry-run

 # Single collection with submission

-./radar-agent test --deployment redis-prod
+./radar-collector test --deployment redis-prod

 # Debug output

-RUST_LOG=debug ./radar-agent test --deployment redis-prod
+RUST_LOG=debug ./radar-collector test --deployment redis-prod

 1. Validate configuration

-./radar-agent --validate
+./radar-collector --validate

 2. Test single deployment

-./radar-agent test --deployment redis-prod --dry-run
+./radar-collector test --deployment redis-prod --dry-run

-3. Run agent
+3. Run radar-collector

 Deployment